forevermatt/mosaic/Plan.md

 D.1.a.
 Downsize the slice to 1 pixel.
 Record the RGB values of the pixel.
     b.
 Compare that with each of the source images.
     c.
-Make a note of which source image matche this slice best.
+Make a note of which source image matches this slice best.

 ---